knocklabs/knock-swift/README.md

 ## Documentation

-See the [documentation](https://docs.knock.app/notification-feeds/bring-your-own-ui) for usage examples.
+See the [documentation](https://docs.knock.app/sdks/ios/overview) for full documentation.

 ## Migrations

 See the [Migration Guide](https://github.com/knocklabs/knock-swift/blob/main/MIGRATIONS.md) if upgrading from a previous version.

+## Example App

+See the [iOS Example App](https://github.com/knocklabs/ios-example-app) for more examples.

 ## Installation